American Airlines: Admirals Club

 The Admirals Club was conceived by AA president C.R.
 Smith as a marketing promotion shortly after he was made an honorary Texas Ranger.
 Inspired by the Kentucky colonels and other honorary title designations, Smith decided to make particularly valued passengers "admirals" of the "Flagship fleet" (AA called its aircraft "Flagships" at the time).
 The list of admirals included many celebrities, politicians, and other VIPs, as well as more "ordinary" customers who had been particularly loyal to the airline.

 There was no physical Admirals Club until shortly after the opening of LaGuardia Airport.
-During the airport's construction, New York Mayor Fiorello LaGuardia had an upper-level lounge set aside for press conferences and business meetings.
+During the airport's construction, New York Mayor Fiorello LaGuardia had an upper-level lounge for press conferences and business meetings.
 At one such press conference, he noted that the entire terminal was being offered for lease to airline tenants; after a reporter asked whether the lounge would be leased as well, LaGuardia replied that it would, and a vice president of AA immediately offered to lease the premises.
 The airline then procured a liquor license and began operating the lounge as the "Admirals Club" in 1939.

 The second Admirals Club opened at Washington National Airport.
-Because it was illegal to sell alcohol in Virginia at the time, the club contained refrigerators for the use of its members, so they could store their liquor at the airport.
+Because it was illegal to sell alcohol in Virginia at the time, the club contained refrigerators for the use of its members so they could store their liquor at the airport.
 For many years, membership in the Admirals Club (and most other airline lounges) was by the airline's invitation.
 After a passenger sued for discrimination, the club switched to a paid membership program in 1974.

 Flagship Lounge

-Though affiliated with the Admirals Club and staffed by many of the same employees, the Flagship Lounge is a separate lounge specifically designed for customers flying in first class and business class on international flights and transcontinental domestic flights, as well as AAdvantage Concierge Key, Executive Platinum, Platinum Pro, and Platinum, as well as Oneworld Emerald and Sapphire frequent flyers.
-As of May 2019, Flagship Lounges are located at five airports: New York–JFK, Chicago-O'Hare, Miami International, Los Angeles, and Dallas/Fort Worth.
-Flagship Lounges are planned for London-Heathrow and Philadelphia.
+Though affiliated with the Admirals Club and staffed by many of the same employees, the Flagship Lounge is a separate lounge designed explicitly for customers flying in first class and business class on international flights and transcontinental domestic flights.

 Corporate affairs

+Business trends

+The key trends for American Airlines are (as of the financial year ending 31 December):